 \section{Conclusion}

-We proposed a novel TTA method, called Covariance-Aware Feature alignment (CAFe), which aligns the target feature distribution to the source distribution.
-We also proposed feature grouping, to extract important correlations between the feature dimensions by spectral clustering and improve computing stability.
-CAFe effectively closes the distribution gap and improves test accuracy on various distribution shifts without having to access the source dataset.
-One of the limitations of CAFe is the conditional distribution alignment.
-Since CAFe aligns the marginal distribution $p(\mathbf{z})$ of the two domains, the conditional distributions $p(\mathbf{z}|y)$ are not always aligned.
-One of the directions of future work would be to deal with this conditional distribution alignment, UDA addressed this issue recently~\cite{zhao2019learning,pmlr-v139-le21a}.
-Another potential drawback is that tracking the behavior of the adapted models can be difficult.
-This may have ethical concerns such as fairness in some sensitive applications.
-We hope that the TTA setting can be extended to various distribution shifts as well as UDA.
+We proposed a novel TTA method called Covariance-Aware Feature alignment (CAFe), which aligns the target feature distribution to the source distribution.
+We also proposed feature grouping to extract important correlations between the feature dimensions by spectral clustering and improve computing stability.
+Experimental results show that CAFe effectively closes the distribution gap in the feature space and improves the test accuracy on various types of image corruption.